Listed in: Anthropology and Sociology, as SOCI-315

 Jerome L. Himmelstein (Section 01)

 Sociology emerged as part of the intellectual response to the French and Industrial Revolutions.
 In various ways, the classic sociological thinkers sought to make sense of these changes and the kind of society that resulted from them.
-We shall begin by examining the social and intellectual context in which sociology developed and then turn to a close reading of the works of five important social thinkers: Marx, Tocqueville, Weber, Durkheim, and Freud.
+We shall begin by examining the social and intellectual context in which sociology developed and then turn to a close reading of the works of five important social thinkers: Marx, Tocqueville, Weber, Durkheim, and DuBois.
 We shall attempt to identify the theoretical perspective of each thinker by posing several basic questions: According to each social thinker, what is the general nature of society, the individual, and the relationship between the two?
 What holds societies together?
 What pulls them apart?
 How does social change occur?
 What are the distinguishing features of modern Western society in particular?
 What distinctive dilemmas do individuals face in modern society?
 What are the prospects for human freedom and happiness?
 Although the five thinkers differ strikingly from each other, we shall also determine the extent to which they share a common “sociological consciousness.”
 Required of sociology majors.

-If Overenrolled: Sociology and anthropology majors have preference
+How to handle overenrollment: Sociology and anthropology majors have preference